Ullaakut/cameradar/README.md

 ## Check camera access

-If you have vlc, you should be able to use the GUI to connect to the RTSP stream using this format : `username:password@address:port/route`
+If you have [VLC Media Player](http://www.videolan.org/vlc/), you should be able to use the GUI to connect to the RTSP stream using this format : `username:password@address:port/route`

 With the above result, the RTSP URL would be `admin:123456@173.16.100.45:554/live.sdp`